liumingedwin/limbo/README.md

 3. (Release version): [lanzou click me](https://wwdy.lanzouj.com/b023j206d) password: 90y9

-- from now on, there are no private snapshot version and snapshot version in here, I will release all version in public version, thanks!
+- There are no private snapshot version and snapshot version in here any more.
+However, all later releases are public version.
 - at the same time, I will archive my all private version for everyone to read. if you want to download old version, please check Chinese Readme!